As MLB Plays On, the Businesses It Feeds Fight for Survival

 And no band has plugged its guitars into the amplifiers on Wilbert’s stage since mid-March.

-“I can probably last another two months,” said Micheal Miller, Wilbert’s 17-year owner and Cleveland-area native.
+“I can probably last another two months,” said Michael Miller, Wilbert’s 17-year owner and Cleveland-area native.

 But Miller has managed to keep a couple of his employees working, and some financial assistance from the government has helped.